 For this bot, the

-name parameter must be
+name must be

-member-count.
+you'd like.
 We suggest creating the

 command as a guild command